 For the plausibility of any proposed scenarios, this means that those that involve very many genetically specified linguistic innovations under social selection pressures, are a priori less likely.
 This is the case, for instance, of the scenarios proposed by Jackendoff and Pinker: to overcome the discussed obstacles these scenarios need language-external circumstances for millions of years to be continuously unusually favourable.
-Moreover, during those same millions of years none of those humanand language specific tricks were selected for in other great apes.
+Moreover, during those same millions of years none of those human- and language specific tricks were selected for in other great apes.
 More probable scenarios, in contrast, involve a positive feedback mechanism: a mechanism where the emergence of a rudimentary form of language fundamentally changes the evolutionary dynamics and makes selection for further linguistic traits more probable.
 In such a scenario, favorable circumstances during a shorter stretch of human evolution could have provided the seed for a self-enforcing process leading to full-blown language.

-To be sure, these arguments do not establish to correctness of falsehood of any scenario, but only establish that, before we have considered any data on the biology of language, scenarios are a priori more likely if they involve common causes, explain the speed-up and do not involve too many population-dependent genetic innovations.
+To be sure, these arguments do not establish to correctness or falsehood of any scenario, but only establish that, before we have considered any data on the biology of language, scenarios are a priori more likely if they involve common causes, explain the speed-up and do not involve too many population-dependent genetic innovations.

-6.2 A scenario of the evolution of the cultural phenomenon 'language'
+8.6.2 A Scenario of the Evolution of the Cultural Phenomenon 'Language'

-Combining these desiderata with the comparative evidence from sections 4 and 5, I arrive at the following scenario - hypothetical, but more plausible in my assessment than the alternatives and worthy as a working hypothesis.
+Combining these desiderata with the comparative evidence from Sect.
+8.4 and 8.5, I arrive at the following scenario-hypothetical, but more plausible in my assessment than the alternatives and worthy as a working hypothesis.